gemc/clas12Tags/README.md

 <br>

-Load the environment as described above, then:
+Load the environment as described above [^1], then:

 ```bash
 cd source